 Natalie Machado, MS, OTR/L

-Natalie is an Occupational Therapist who is passionate about forming positive connections with children and their families.
-Natalie earned her Bachelor of Science degree in Dance from The University of Wisconsin-Madison.
-Prior to attending OT school, Natalie spent several years dancing for companies and teaching dance to children aged 2-18.
-It was during these years that she realized her passion for working with young children, and decided to become an occupational therapist to help children reach their full potential.
+Natalie is an occupational therapist who is passionate about forming positive connections with children and their families.
+Natalie earned her Bachelor of Science degree in Dance from the University of Wisconsin-Madison.
+Prior to attending occupational therapy school, Natalie spent several years dancing for companies and teaching dance to children ages 2 to 18.
+It was during these years that she realized her passion for working with young children and decided to become an occupational therapist to help children reach their full potential.
 Natalie earned her Master of Science in Occupational Therapy from the University of Wisconsin-Milwaukee.
-Throughout her time in graduate school, Natalie used her knowledge of movement to enhance her work, completing rotations in early intervention, pediatric clinics, and acute care settings.
+Throughout her time in graduate school, Natalie used her knowledge of movement to enhance her work, completing rotations in Early Intervention, pediatric clinics, and acute care settings.
 Natalie particularly enjoys treating kids with sensory processing and motor planning concerns.
-Natalie’s favorite thing about her job is that it allows her to combine her creativity, knowledge of movement, and love for working with children into a single career!
+Natalie loves combining her creativity, knowledge of movement, and love for working with children into a single career!

-Originally from the suburbs, Natalie is thrilled to be back in Chicago after spending over 9 years in Wisconsin.
-During her free time, you can find her exploring the city, dancing, or taking as many yoga classes as possible.
-Natalie also enjoys spending time with her husband, cheering on the Badgers, and spoiling her golden retriever, Dahlia.
+Originally from the suburbs, Natalie is thrilled to be back in Chicago after spending nine years in Wisconsin.
+During her free time, you can find Natalie exploring the city, dancing, or taking as many yoga classes as possible.
+She also enjoys spending time with her husband, cheering on the Badgers, and spoiling her golden retriever, Dahlia.

 Perry brings a diverse background to her role at PlayWorks Therapy.
 A passion for operational management and anthropology combine to create an excellent administrative backbone in this company.
 She is thrilled to be a jack-of-all-trades, using every opportunity to keep the company running smoothly and progressively.
 Coming from the worlds of both consulting and retail management, Perry is enthusiastic about client relations: striving for consistency, accessibility, and reliability.
 Perry is a great person to have on the “front line,” as she is able to comfortably approach and interact with parents, caregivers, and children with ease, and she has a passion for being the friendly face of PlayWorks.